sambgordon/compiled-interview-questions/CONTRIBUTIONS.md

 `typo` - Use for minor spelling errors and as well as grammatical improvements .

-`other` - Any other changes to be made
+`other` - Any other changes to be made.

 Then specify the file or files you've made the updates to.